leacoleaco/el-form-auto/README.md

 # Introduce

-auto create form with descriptor config.
+Auto create form with descriptor config.

 ### How to use in Vue2